Best Mattress for Back Sleepers: Reviews and Buyer’s Guide

 - Made using 100% natural latex, aerated for maximum comfort and air circulation

-Nest Bedding makes lots of quality-mattresses, but the Natural Hybrid Latex is our favorite for back sleepers.
+Nest Bedding makes lots of quality-mattresses, but the Owl, formerly known as their Natural Hybrid Latex, is our favorite for back sleepers.
 It’s made of Dunlop latex and pocketed coils, and it rates as a 5-5.5 on the firmness scale, making it a perfect medium.

 Beneath the foam layers sit 6 inches of Caliber Edge Coil Support Pocketed Coils.
 These coils act as a solid base for the foam above them, and they give the user a nice amount of give and support.
 The extra edge support ensures you won’t feel like you’re falling off the bed.

-The Nest Bedding Latex mattress ships to your door for free and comes with a 100-night sleep trial and lifetime warranty.
+The Nest Bedding Owl mattress ships to your door for free and comes with a 365-night sleep trial and lifetime warranty.

 - Dunlop latex foam is equal parts soft and supportive